pulkitag/matlab-documenter/README.md

 	- export\_fig
 	- pdflatex
 	- convert
+	- texlive-fonts-recommended
+	- texlive-science

 Setup
 -------

 You need to specify the path where you want matlab-documenter to save its internal data.
-Modify prms.paths.data in get\_prms.m to suit your needs.
+Modify user\_configs to set the user variables.
 You dont need to modify anything else.

 All style files required by tex should be stored in path-to-matlab-documenter-data/tex\_data/